AbdellahZak/Fire-Vision/README.md

 Fire vision, Machine learning project C946
 -Creating a YOLO(real-time object detection algorithm) based model specifically for fire detection.
 -Project can be run through any Google Colab space.
--Model training is doen with pre annotated dataset from : https://universe.roboflow.com -Trained model can also take videos and annotate the results.
+-Model training is done with pre annotated dataset from : https://universe.roboflow.com -Trained model can also take videos and annotate the results.

 Results: